-Similarly to the standard EF-EOS R Mount Adapter, the Canon Control Ring Mount Adapter EF-EOS R converts EF lenses to EOS R bodies with no lag or optical elements to compromise quality, and is also equipped with weatherproofing.
+Similarly to the standard EF-EOS R Mount Adapter, the Canon Control Ring Mount Adapter EF-EOS R converts EF lenses to EOS R bodies with no lag or optical elements to compromise quality, and is also equipped with weather sealing.

-The key difference, as the name implies, is that this adapter comes with a customisable control ring, and it’s not hard to see why many photographers say this is their favourite of the three adapters.
-Adding a lens control ring to the setup makes using the lens incredibly intuitive, and what’s especially good about this adapter is the extent to which the control ring can be customised to the individual user’s preference – essentially it mirrors the control ring found on native RF lenses.
+The key difference, as the name implies, is that this Canon EF adapter comes with a customisable control ring, and it’s not hard to see why many photographers say this is their favourite of the three adapters.
+Adding a lens control ring to the setup makes using the lens incredibly intuitive.
+What’s especially good about this adapter is the extent to which the control ring can be customised to the individual user’s preference – essentially it mirrors the control ring found on native RF lenses.

 The control ring can be programmed to adjust all the major settings, including shutter speed, ISO, aperture, exposure compensation and white balance.
-The ring can be set to change values positively or negatively when it’s turned to the right or left, and it can also be set to only kick in when the shutter button is half-depressed, if you’re concerned about accidentally knocking it at a crucial moment.
+The ring can be set to change values positively or negatively when it’s turned to the right or left.
+It can also be set to only kick in when the shutter button is half-depressed, if you’re concerned about accidentally knocking it at a crucial moment.

 Canon Drop-In Filter Mount Adapter EF-EOS R

-The third option of mount adapters for EF-EOS R is an interesting one, allowing for the use of a select number of drop in filters.
-This is especially useful if you’re planning to shoot with a lot of larger lenses or wide-angles with a bulbous front element that don’t allow for the easy attachment of filters on the front.
+The third option of mount adapters for EF-EOS R is an interesting one, allowing for the use of a select number of drop-in filters.
+This is especially useful if you’re planning to shoot with a lot of larger lenses or wide-angles with a bulbous front element that doesn’t allow for the easy attachment of filters on the front.

 Below are the filters you can use with this mount adapter